Using new AI, grieving moms discover California lawmakers killed popular fentanyl bill by *not* voting

 "That is not what we're expecting or what we want from our state lawmakers," Chavez said.

-Sen. Wahab's staff did not respond to requests for comment, but that's the day Didier learned how California's Capitol really works.
+Sen. Wahab's staff did not respond to requests for comment, but that's the day Didier said she learned how California's Capitol really works.

 None of the three Bay Area Democrats on the committee — Nancy Skinner, Scott Wiener nor Wahab — were in the room for the vote on that fentanyl-related bill.